 UFE exposes and challenges the deep-seated systemic causes of inequality: institutionalized racism, low wages, exorbitant CEO compensation, regressive tax policies, and more.
 We engage in state and federal policy debates, provide trainings and support for organizers across the nation, and publish illuminating reports.
 UFE’s goal is to build a vibrant economic justice movement, help people “connect the dots,” and work towards solutions that address inequality at its roots.

 - UFE’s signature Economics for Everyone programs use popular education methodology to strengthen grassroots power by sharing an interactive and accessible analysis of the economy.

-- Our Inclusive Economy Network brings together grassroots groups in strategic states to push for progressive and equitable public policy.
+- Our Inclusive Economy Project brings together grassroots groups in strategic states to push for progressive and equitable public policy.

 - We use creative communications to challenge popularly-held myths about wealth creation and expose the structures of power and policies that maintain extreme economic inequality.

 - Our Responsible Wealth Project organizes wealthy progressives and business owners – those in the top 5% of income and assets in this country – to use their influential voices in the fight for a fair economy.

 UFE believes in a broad-based movement to build power from the bottom up and unite the many voices speaking out against inequality.
 We seek opportunities to connect low-wage worker networks to broader state and national economic justice coalitions in support of progressive taxes and a robust public sector, critical strategies against rising inequality.